whiskeyromeo/FlaskBookmarker/README.md

     #create an initial migration with the message tag 'initial'
     >> python manage.py db migrate -m "initial"

+    #In order to get the the latest version migrated
     #run the upgrade command(check migrations/versions/randomnumber_initial.py)
     >> python manage.py db upgrade

+    #To fall back on a previous version
+    >> python manage.py db downgrade

+    #To fall backto a specific version(here the version with the 'initial' tag):
+    >> python manage.py db downgrade --tag initial

+    #To upgrade to a specific version(here the version with the 'tags' tag):
+    >> python manage.py db upgrade --tag tags

 =================================
 === Requirements ===